Six Nations Chief Upbeat Despite French Virus Concerns - UrduPoint

 But there are concerns both Scotland and Wales, due at the Stade de France on March 20, could have to isolate for a week prior to their matches.

-But Morel said the "Primary focus" in the Six Nations would be to reschedule any delayed fixtures.
+But Morel said the "Primary focus" in the Six Nations would be to reschedule any delayed clashes.

 "The reason why we went for immediate results during the Autumn Nations Cup was that it had to progress as a competition because there was a finals weekend.